homebrewltd/ichigo/README.md

 </div>

 > [!WARNING]
-> llama3-s is an on-going open research experiment in its early traning runs.
+> llama3-s is an on-going open research experiment in its early training runs.
 > - Join us in the  `#research` channel in [Homebrew's Discord](https://discord.com/invite/FTk2MvZwJH)
 > - We livestream training runs in `#research-livestream`